Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments

-Recall that for arbitrary number of agents with additive valuations, \cite{DBLP:conf/ijcai/HePPZ19} shows a lower bound of $O(T)$ adjustments and gives two algorithms with respectively $O(T^{1.5})$ and $O(nmT)$ adjustments, where $m = \max_{i \in N} |\{v_i(g) \mid g \in M\}|$ is the maximum number of distinct valuations for items among all agents.
-Now we present our algorithm that requires $O(mT)$ adjustments in Algorithm~\ref{layer-updating-algorithm}.
-Note that when $m$ is a constant, our algorithm is optimal.
+For additive valuations, we present an EF1 algorithm that requires $O(mT)$ adjustments in Algorithm~\ref{layer-updating-algorithm}.
+Note that when $m$ is a constant, Algorithm~\ref{layer-updating-algorithm} is optimal.

-The idea of the algorithm is based on the round-robin algorithm.
+The idea is based on the round-robin algorithm.
 Recall that in the round-robin algorithm, agents pick their favorite items alternately in each round.
-The resulting allocation is EF1 since in each round, every agent prefers the item that he picks in this round to any item picked by some agent in the next round.
-On the contrary, this is also a sufficient condition for EF1.
-Thus we maintain the above property for each allocation in our algorithm.
-To be more specific, we maintain a round-robin-like structure by dividing the items into multiple layers satisfying that each agent gets exactly one item in each layer except the last one, in which each agent gets at most one item.
+The resulting allocation is EF1 since, in each round, every agent prefers the item that he picks in this round to any item picked by some agent in the next round.
+Based on this observation, we aim to maintain the above property for the allocation in each round\footnote{This approach is applied in \cite{DBLP:conf/sigecom/BrustleDNSV20} to show that the allocation induced by recursively finding a maximum-weight matching between agents and items is EF1.}.
+To this end, we maintain a round-robin structure by dividing items into multiple layers satisfying that each agent gets exactly one item in each layer.
+In particular, each agent gets no more than one item in the last layer.
 Moreover, it holds that in each layer, each agent prefers his item in this layer to any item in the next layer.
-In this case, the allocation induced by the round-robin-like structure is EF1.
-Similar arguments are used in \cite{DBLP:conf/sigecom/BrustleDNSV20} to show that the allocation induced by recursively finding a maximum-weight matching between agents and items is EF1.
+In this case, the allocation induced by this structure is EF1.